 Before you go, double-check to see if the park you’re visiting is open.
 Some parks are closed due to coronavirus.
 Don’t forget to bring water, hand sanitizer, and a mask too!
 Now, go explore and see what you can find.

 Foster a Pet

 Nothing brings joy into someone’s life like a new cat or dog.
 Pets are lovely companions who help prevent loneliness, but they require a lot of commitment.
 Consider pet fostering, where you take in a pet temporarily until you can find a loving family to adopt it.
 You get the entertainment and affection of a pet, but you don’t have to commit to keeping it for its entire life.
 Plus, you’ll help a lot of other people find joy in new pets.

 Getting started as a pet foster is simple.
-Make sure you have a suitable home for a pet and get into touch with a fostering service.
+Make sure you have a suitable home for a pet and get in touch with a fostering service.
 There are countless ones out there, such as Cause for Paws.
 These organizations often help cover the cost of taking care of a foster pet too.

-Now that you’ve read through our ideas, hopefully you feel inspired to make the most out of these strange times.
+Now that you’ve read through our ideas, hopefully, you feel inspired to make the most out of these strange times.
 So get up, get active, and go beat your boredom!